coderefinery/cmake/_episodes/06-compilers.md

 -- Generating done
 -- Build files have been written to: /Users/bjornlin/src/cmake/find_packages/build
 ```
-When enable the MPI_ENABLE variable, I get a error message.
-Since the message:
+When enable the MPI_ENABLE variable, I get a error message since I do not have MPI-library installed:
 ```shell
 $ cmake -DENABLE_MPI=ON ..
 Armadillo version: 7 600 2